semihdesticioglu/semihdesticioglu/index.md

 ---
 ### Turkcell AI Vision Challenge Contest Project

-Turkcell AI Vision Challenge competition was held in my company internally and I won the prize with my winning project.Out of 120 project, it is awarded as 1st.
+Turkcell AI Vision Challenge competition was held in my company internally and I won the prize with my winning project.
+Out of 120 project, it is awarded as 1st.
 I created a CNN deep learning algorithm using Pytorch library and pre-trained Resnet-18 model with transfer learning approach.

 Github Repo: [https://github.com/semihdesticioglu/t-ai-vision-challenge](https://github.com/semihdesticioglu/t-ai-vision-challenge)